segunak/stem-education/workshops/How To Train Your AI/how-to-train-your-ai.md

 #### File: `01_basic_predictor.py`

 **Purpose:** Establishes a baseline of random output.
 No parameters to tweak here—just run it and see nonsense.
+Encourage students to look at `data.txt` after running this file to observe the training data the code is using.

 **What Students Will Observe:** Complete randomness, demonstrating the need for learning and context.
 This file has no settings.
 It's meant to be run as a baseline to show how useless computers are until we, humans, introduce some logic teaching them how to make guesses, check them, adjust, and then eventually improve, so much so that we end up with something like ChatGPT i our world today.